djjtyn/CoffeeChoice/readme.md

 Admin login for this site as as follows:<br>
 User:admin<br>
 password:password12345<br>
+I have coded the site so that it allows transactions to be made using a test bank card.
+These card details are:<br>
+Card Number: 4242424242424242<br>
+CVV: Any 3 digit number<br>
+Expiry Date: Any date in the future<br>
 The deployed site can be found here: https://coffechoice.herokuapp.com/

 # UX